Online Bachelor of Science in Information Technology Cybersecurity

 Class size varies based on course objectives and the teaching demands of the subject matter.
 In general, Strayer University aims to keep the student-to-instructor ratio low.

-How long does it take to get a degree in information technology?
+How long does it take to get a BS in IT degree?

 - There are 40 11-week courses in this program.